Mistaken Identity

 Alice

-But, the tubas were by the window.
+But, (Motions in the opposite direction.) the tubas were by the window.

 Bob